-While I am a very serious songwriter these days, I still have very strong roots as a TV Shopping Host, having spent over 25,000 hours on live TV with QVC.
+While I am heavily involved in music and songwriter these days, I still have very strong roots as a TV Shopping Host, having spent over 25,000 hours on live TV with QVC.
 My $11,000,000 hour still stands as an all-time record on QVC.
-I was their senior music, entertainment and technology host
+I was their senior music, entertainment and technology host.

 Decades ago, I warned QVC executives that relying on guests could someday come back and bite them in the ass.
 Welcome to someday!